everdark/lol/README.md

 ```
 docker run -Pd elastic
 ```
-To test the elasitsearch on-the-fly, try `docker run -it elastic bash` and paly around within the container.
+To test the elasitsearch on-the-fly, try `docker run -it elastic bash` and play around within the container.
 The initial user `elastic` is a sudoer so you may want to `sudo su` with the default passwd "elastic" to switch to `root`.